QubesOS/qubes-posts/2025-12-21-qubes-os-4-3-0-has-been-released.md

 ## Known issues in Qubes OS 4.3.0

 Templates restored in 4.3.0 from a pre-4.3 backup may continue to target their original Qubes OS release repos ([#8701](https://github.com/QubesOS/qubes-issues/issues/8701)).
-After restoring such templates in 4.3.0, you must perform the following additional steps:
+After restoring such templates in 4.3.0, you must enter the following additional commands in a dom0 terminal:

 ```
 sudo qubes-dom0-update -y qubes-dist-upgrade
-qubes-dist-upgrade --releasever=4.3 --template-standalone-upgrade -y
+sudo qubes-dist-upgrade --releasever=4.3 --template-standalone-upgrade -y
 ```

 This will automatically choose the templates that need to be updated.
+The templates will be shut down during this process.

 Fresh templates on a clean 4.3.0 installation are not affected.
 Users who perform an in-place upgrade from 4.2 to 4.3 (instead of restoring templates from a backup) are also not affected, since the in-place upgrade process already includes the above fix in stage 4.
 For more information, see issue [#8701](https://github.com/QubesOS/qubes-issues/issues/8701).